-    The senior school at Forest Farm offers an unpretentious alternative education for children and their families who want a different kind of learning experience to what mainstream or traditional schooling provides.
+The senior school at Forest Farm offers an unpretentious alternative education for children and their families who want a different kind of learning experience to that which mainstream or traditional schooling provides.
 We are no-nonsense in our approach:

 Our approach to learning: make it active, make it relevant and make it meaningful and enjoyable.

 Our approach to assessment: measure what really matters, and use this to inform open and honest discussion to support their progress.